 • From Old French and French -age, from Late Latin -aticum “belonging to, related to,” originally neuter adjectival suffix

-• al: noun or adjective (e.g. verbal, medial, similar)
+• al: noun or adjective (e.g. verbal, medial, similar, animal, signal)

-• an: noun or adjective (e.g. median, partisan, urban)
+• an: noun or adjective, pertaining to (e.g. median, partisan, urban)

 • ance: noun (e.g. performance, appearance, balance, governance, finance)